What to Do in Your First 24 Hours in Los Angeles: Itinerary for First-Time Visitors

 Santa Monica Pier

-After enjoying beautiful views of the waves and multimillion-dollar mansions at Santa Monica Pier, head to the Third Street Promenade.
-Downtown Santa Monica is a shopper’s paradise, and the Third Street Promenade is one of the best places to dish out your hard-earned dollars on all the latest fashions.
+After we soak up beautiful views of the waves and multimillion-dollar mansions at Santa Monica Pier, let’s walk over to the Third Street Promenade.
+Downtown Santa Monica is a shopper’s paradise, and the Third Street Promenade is one of our favorite places to dish out our hard-earned dollars on all the latest fashions.

 Santa Monica Beach

 Looking for more of L.A. seaside pleasures?
-Strap on a pair of sandals and go for a walk on Santa Monica Beach.
-With its soft sands and crystal-clear waters, the stretch from Venice Beach to Will Rogers State Beach in Pacific Palisades is one of the most beautiful beaches in Los Angeles.
+Let’s strap on a pair of sandals and go for a walk on Santa Monica Beach.
+With its soft sands and crystal-clear waters, this stretch from Venice Beach to Will Rogers State Beach in Pacific Palisades is, in our opinion, one of the most beautiful beaches in Los Angeles.

 Browse art and enjoy epic L.A. views at the Getty Center

-After soaking up the sun in Santa Monica, scoot over to the Getty Center, about a 20-minute drive away in Brentwood.
-Not only is the Getty Center the perfect example of amazing architecture, but its perch atop the hills of Los Angeles also delivers some stunning views of the city.
+After soaking up the sun in Santa Monica, we’ll scoot over to the Getty Center, about a 20-minute drive away in Brentwood.
+Not only is the Getty Center the perfect example of amazing architecture, but from its perch atop the hills of Los Angeles, it also delivers some of the most stunning views we’ve seen of the city.

 Getty Center

-Besides the spectacular city views, the Getty Center is also home to extraordinary gardens and a collection of artwork that’s second to none.
-Take a short break at this free art museum and take a few photos before sliding down the hills and back into the heart of the city.
+Let’s take a short break at this free art museum and snap a few photos before we slide down the hills and back into the heart of the city.

 Spot celebs on Rodeo Drive